CarlosBalladares/cscareerquestions-daily-challenge/readme.md

-# Solutions for  cscareerqustions daily challenge
+# Solutions for  cscareerquestions daily challenge

 To run any challenge just cd into any directory and run
 ```